DenysVuika/handicraft/docs/guides/basic-tutorial.md

 Just as `useNode` provides methods and information related to a specific `Node`, `useEditor` specifies methods and information related to the entire editor's state.

 The `useEditor` also provides `connectors`; the one we are interested in right now is `create` which attaches a drag handler to the
-DOM specified in its first argument and creates the element specified in its second arguement.
+DOM specified in its first argument and creates the element specified in its second argument.

 ```jsx {20,23,26,29}
 // components/Toolbox.js